Drinking Tap Water in Bali: Safe, Risky, or Just a Bad Idea?

 Neil

 I’ve been in Bali for so long I’ve grown roots (literally and metaphorically).
 For the past 10 years, I’ve experienced Bali from every angle.
 I’ve explored the temples, I’ve tried all the food, and I’m proudly fluent in the Indonesian language.
-I hope our website helps you get an authentic experience for your holiday in Bali, whether you’re here to enjoy the finer things in life, or to learn more about this Bali’s rich culture.
+I hope our website helps you get an authentic experience for your holiday in Bali, whether you’re here to enjoy the finer things in life, or to learn more about Bali’s rich culture.

 Leave a Reply